Irev-Dev/MRI-Volume-Slice/README.md

 ### Pull requests

-We're using ESLint, I would appreciate it if ran the auto-fix (don't worry about other warnings and errors, I haven't finished setting up custom rules yet)
+We're using ESLint, I would appreciate it if you ran the auto-fix (don't worry about other warnings and errors, I haven't finished setting up custom rules yet)

 ### Setup for seasoned devs